bptlab/ark_automate/README.md

 Please try running the latest version of:

 - Node.js and npm
-- React (`npm install react`) in the server folder and in the client folder
 - nodemon (`npm install nodemon -g`)

-### Configure Modeler

-Go to the root directory and install the following packages with `npm install`:

-- bpmn-js
-- bpmn-font
-- bpmn-js-properties-panel
-- camunda-bpmn-moddle
+And then install all dependencies with `npm install` in the server and client directory.

 ### Set up Heroku
 For this step, an invitation to our Heroku project is necessary.
 Please create yourself a Heroku account, which you link to your Github profile.
 Then write a short mail to our team [mailing list](mailto:BP2020MW1-intern@hpi.de) to be added to the project.